General Foundations of Data

 The wheel is divided into five sectors: a purple sector, a violet sector, a yellow sector and a white sector that seem to be the same size, and a green sector much smaller than the other four.

-Most students intuitively recognize that it is more likely that the needle will stop in the yellow sector than in any other sector, without necessarily being able to explain the reason correctly.
+Most students intuitively recognize that it is more likely that the arrrow will stop in the yellow sector than in any other sector, without necessarily being able to explain the reason correctly.
 They will need to perform many probability experiments with different spinners to fully understand that, in this situation:

 • the results of the first two tries have no influence on the result of the third try.